HaemaLogiX announces issuance of Australian patent for LMA

 The provisional patent application filed in 2017 “Anti-lambda myeloma antigen (LMA) binding proteins to treat LMA-expressing cancer and autoimmune disorders” has been granted by IP Australia.
 The application is directed towards anti-lambda myeloma antigen binding proteins, which may be useful for treating disorders associated with aberrant proliferation of lambda restricted B-cell malignancies and/or their precursors.

-The inventors identified a selection of human antibodies that bind and kill LMA-positive cell lines.
+The inventors identified a selection of human antibodies that bind and kill LMA positive cell lines.
 They identified human antibodies with heavy chain modifications that direct preferential binding to LMA (a cell-surface antigen) over free lambda light chain (a serum antigen).
 These modifications may be incorporated into various binding proteins to preferentially target cells expressing LMA.
-Such structurally unique binding proteins may be particularly effective at mediating the targeted killing of cells expressing LMA via the dual mechanisms of antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC).
+Such structurally unique binding proteins may be particular effective at mediating the targeting killing of cells expressing LMA via the dual mechanisms of antibody-dependent cellular cytotoxicity (ADCC) and complement-dependent cytotoxicity (CDC).

 This patent was granted in Australia on 11 December 2020 and is also under review in other jurisdictions.